A smiling acupuncturist sits in front of a blue and white background.

 Photo by Matt Horseman

-LAUREN HILL (she, her) BScKin, BEd, R.Ac is a Registered Acupuncturist with the Acupuncture & Traditional Chinese Medicine Association of Nova Scotia (ACTMANS) and a graduate of the Acupuncture & East Asian Medicine program at the Autumn Institute of Health in Lower Sackville, NS where she was the recipient of the Rooted in Care award.
-Before becoming an acupuncturist, Lauren worked as an exercise therapist, kinesiologist, high school science and physical education teacher, and community outreach worker–experiences which gave her a deep appreciation and curiosity for the human body, movement, and resilience.
+LAUREN HILL (she, her) BScKin, BEd, is a Registered Acupuncturist with the Acupuncture and Traditional Chinese Medicine Association of Nova Scotia (ACTMANS) and a graduate of the Acupuncture and East AsianMedicine diploma program at Autumn Institute of Health, where she received the Rooted in Care award.

 A woman with curly blonde hair smiling outdoors, wearing a mustard cardigan over a white top and black pants, standing in front of green trees and foliage.